Stolas/Fizzled/README.md

 Starts autopsy and moves to crash if autopsy wants this.

 # autopsy.py
-Autopsy runs the program, and stores the data.
+Autopsy runs the program, and stores the results.

 # legion.py
 ~~Crawls the internet for files and download them to the data directory.~~